Origin and development of life

 tool to

-eventually produce human beings.
+eventually produced human beings.

 Scientific view: Evolution was driven by blind, unguided